 Post session, cadets showed keenness to sign up for organ donation but only after discussing with their family and getting their consent as quite a few of them were less than 18 years of age.

-At the end, Col Sandeep Chaudhary thanked MF representative for conducting a very informative session and made a special mention that the counsellor could hold the attention of the cadets for so long judging by their involvement and response.
+At the end, Col Sandeep Chaudhary thanked the MF representatives for conducting a very informative session and made a special mention that the counsellor could hold the attention of the cadets for so long judging by their involvement and response.

 Close to 500 cadets attended the session and approximately 40 forms (Form-7) were picked up.